 I recommend you take a strategic approach to how you present yourself and engage with others on LinkedIn and consider LinkedIn’s role as part of an overall content marketing strategy.
 This involves deciding the specifics of who you want to influence on LinkedIn and clearly positioning yourself as a specialist in your area of expertise.

-If you choose to use the LinkedIn published article feature you can demonstrate the problems you solve with case studies or insights from experiences you have with clients.
+If you choose to use Creator Mode or the LinkedIn Newsletter or published article feature you can demonstrate the problems you solve with case studies or insights from experiences you have with clients.
 It is also useful to decide the core topics that are relevant to the connections you wish to influence.

 These topics can: